hassan-50/EmployeesMicroservicesSystem/README.md

 1- Angular(13.0) Client Application

-2- .NETCore(6.0) For Backend Services talking to Each With httpclient Synchronous and RabbitMQ for Asynchronous Messaging
+2- .NETCore(6.0) For Backend Services talking to Each With httpclientfactory For Synchronous Messaging and RabbitMQ for Asynchronous Messaging

 3- 2 Ocelot Api Gate in front of ingress nginx controller to route to the backend services one of them use authentication and authorization and the other not